bennylope/django-organizations/docs/usage.rst

 User registration
 -----------------

-Registering new users with organizations is accomplished by extensible invitation and registration backends.
+You can register new users and organizations through your project's own system or use the extensible invitation and registration backends.

 The default invitation backend accepts an email address and returns the user who either matches that email address or creates a new user with that email